Welcome to the pilot episode of The Data-led Professional Podcast.

 What are lifecycle emails?
 And how are they different from transactional emails?

-[C]: I think transactional emails are what we would call reactive emails.
+[C]: Transactional emails are what we would call reactive emails.
 You do something in the platform, in the product, and you receive an update based on that.
 So the purpose of the transactional email is not necessarily to do something, it's more to notify you of something.
 And I think that's a very big difference between transactional emails and lifecycle emails.
 Because for lifecycle emails, there is a purpose, right?

 The primary goal of lifecycle emails is to keep the user engaged, and most importantly, push the user to perform the desired actions.
 One of the main things that differentiates lifecycle emails from other types of emails is that lifecycle emails are based on actions or events performed - or not performed - by the user when they're interacting with the product.
 And the goal is to tell the user what to do next.

 [C]: Often, lifecycle emails are based on something you did not do.
 You were expected to do something, and because you did not do that, you received an email.
-Transactional emails are based on something you did, and marketing lifecycle emails are based on something you did not do.
+Transactional emails are based on something you did, and lifecycle emails are based on something you did not do.

 So can an email have a negative impact?
 And if so, how do you measure it?
 This is going to be tricky, right?